Asia's hottest new hotels opening in 2019

 No surprise, then, that pretty much every Asia-Pacific destination you can think of seems to be opening new places to stay.

-Now, here are some of the hottest new spots around the region due to open -- and in one case, re-open -- for business in 2019.
+Now, here are some of the hottest new spots around the region due to open -- and in one case, reopen -- for business in 2019.

 Raffles Hotel, Singapore